 Consistency is the key to a strong brand.
 And a knowledge base can help you provide consistent service to everyone interacting with your brand.
 Your employees who communicate with your customers and prospects will be able to consistently provide answers, without wasting time on figuring them out on their own.

 There won’t be any confusion on your customer’s part, all they have to is go to the knowledge base and search for solutions.
 You satisfy customers if you regularly update content and ensure that it is consistent across all of your channels.

 8. Improved SEO Ranking

-Modern knowledge base software provide integrations with social media, which leads to increased website traffic, conversions, and again, SEO ranking.
+Modern knowledge base software provides integrations with social media, which leads to increased website traffic, conversions, and again, SEO ranking.